Giuliani Distances Himself From Ukrainian Sanctioned By U.S. As Russian Agent

 Top Democrats have slammed the Senate probe, saying it is politically motivated and tainted by Russian disinformation pushed and promoted by Derkach, among others.

-In the telling of House Speaker Nancy Pelosi, D-Calif, and her allies, a Russian pipeline of disinformation stretched all the way into the U.S. Congress itself, where she and Democrats said Trump's supporters were only too eager to take part.
+In the telling of House Speaker Nancy Pelosi, D-Calif., and her allies, a Russian pipeline of disinformation stretched all the way into the U.S. Congress itself, where she and Democrats said Trump's supporters were only too eager to take part.

 Johnson and Grassley have defended their inquiry and say they are mindful of Russia's propaganda efforts.
 They also say they have not received information directly from Derkach.